 When should I worry about hand veins?

 Bigger, bulging hand veins can be completely normal.
-If you don’t have a lot of fat on your body, your hand veins will be more prominent.
+If you don’t have a lot of fat in your body, your hand veins will be more prominent.
 Same if you’re older, it’s hot outside, or you have certain genetics.
 The first sign is just if the look of the hand veins bothers you.
-But it could be a more severe problem if you’re having pain or problems functioning as well as the bulging appearance.
+But it could be a more severe problem if you’re having pain or problems functioning, as well as the bulging appearance.

 What happens if I damage a vein in my hand?